SAP-samples/azure-openai-aicore-cap-api/documentation/01-ai-core-azure-openai-proxy/03-register-general-artifacts.md

   to pull the docker images from your Docker Hub repository later on for training and serving.
 - `env.json`: Environment variblaes for specifying the Docker namespace (of the built Docker image) and Azure OpenAI services details (BYOA; Bring your own Account).
 To further proceed, it is mandatory to have an Azure OpenAI Services endpoint and API Key.

-Next, follow the first few steps inside the [proxy.ipynb](../../01-ai-core-azure-openai-proxy/proxy.ipynb) file.
-In the following steps the AI API Python SDK is used to interact with the AI Core instance and the AI API.
+Next, follow and execute the first few steps inside the [proxy.ipynb](../../01-ai-core-azure-openai-proxy/proxy.ipynb) file.
+In the following steps, the AI API Python SDK is used to interact with the AI Core instance and the AI API.
+The jupyter notebook can be executed from e.g., [Visual Studio Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) or [running on a jupyter notebook server](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html).

 ## Connect to your AI Core instance